IPOR-Labs/ipor-protocol/migrations/README.md

 #### Rules required when preparing migration script

+-   Increase version number inside smart contract when implementation inside source code is different that implementation deployed on Mainnet
 -   deployment new smart contract put in separate migration script
 -   one migration script should not contain a lot of changes in blockchain
 -   in every migration script at the end of file should be executed commans